-Obstructive sleep apnea is associated with diabetic peripheral neuropathyJune 15th, 2012 in Sleep apnea /
+Obstructive sleep apnea is associated with diabetic peripheral neuropathyJune 15, 2012 in Medicine & Health / Sleep apnea

 Obstructive sleep apnea (OSA) is independently associated with diabetic peripheral neuropathy (DPN) in patients with type 2 diabetes mellitus (T2DM), according to a new study from researchers in the UK.
 The severity of DPN is also correlated with the degree of OSA and the severity of nocturnal hypoxemia.